 It’s also worth noting that the touchscreen is fast and responsive.
 It would seem that Anycubic invested in a decent chipset to keep the user interface running buttery smooth.

-This concludes our Anycubic i3 Mega: Preview the Facts article.
+That concludes our Anycubic i3 Mega review, for now.
 We’ll keep you up to speed as soon as we have the first test prints.
-If you have any comment, please feel free to add them below.
+If you have any comments, please feel free to add them below!

-License: The text of "Anycubic i3 Mega 3D Printer: Review the Facts and Assembly" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Anycubic i3 Mega Review: A Highly Affordable 3D Printer" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP